shrideio/shoebox/README.md

   As it is mentioned earlier, adding Kubernetes support is a high priory task on the list.
 However, we need to acquaint ourselves with the technology first.

-  We will do our best to maintain the documentation and keep the scripts up-to-date, and continue adding new CI configurations for different technologies as the need arises (you are more than welcome to contribute).
+  We will do our best to maintain the documentation and keep the scripts up-to-date, and continue adding new CI configurations for different technologies as needed.

 - Shoebox - why the name?

   ...cus' it has something in it to getcha runnin'! :boom: :running: :checkered_flag:

-### TL;DR
+## TL;DR

 - Components: Git; CI/CD; Docker Registry; Package Management; Secrets Management; Project Management
 - Minimum requirements: CentOS/RHEL 7.0; 2 vCPUs; 2 GB RAM; 20 GB storage; 1 IPv4 address
 - Cons: Single machine configuration; Docker support is a MUST for the build pipeline
 - Future plans: Add more build configurations; Move to K8s

 ## Setup Outline